Jacky Cheng has had a colourful career as an architect, artist and now a history and visual arts lecturer in idyllic Broome, Western Australia.

 Throughout her time in Broome Jacky has travelled to remote locations, interacting with students from diverse age groups and socio-economic backgrounds.
 She has worked with youth-at-risk, adults wanting new skills and professionals keen on branching into new areas.

-That rewarding career path saw Jacky win the VET Teacher/Trainer of the Year at the 2013 Australian Training Awards.
+In 2013, Jacky won VET Teacher/Trainer of the Year for Western Australia and that same year won VET Teacher/Trainer of the Year at the Australian Training Awards.